jeffreydahan/agent_cleaning/readme.md

 This agent allows for natural language interaction with your Roborock device.
 The Agent translates your natural language chat inputs into valid commanda by making use of the functions (tools) defined in the agent files file

-It makes use of the python-roborock library:
+This agent makes use of the python-roborock library:
 - https://github.com/Python-roborock/python-roborock

-# Current Features
+# Current Roborock Sub-Agent Features
 The current features are also listed in the agent.py root_agent instructions
 - get_status (this command gets the current status of the Roborock)
 - app_charge (this command sends the Roborock back to the dock)